lpn-plant/lpntpm-docs/docs/rpi.md

 | [https://github.com/Infineon/eltt2](https://github.com/Infineon/eltt2)| ELTT2 Infineon Embedded Linux TPM Toolbox 2 for TPM 2.0 - test, diagnostics and essential changing of the Infineon TPM chip  p |
 | [https://github.com/PaulKissinger/LetsTrust](https://github.com/PaulKissinger/LetsTrust) |Useful resources and script to get you started with the TPM and compilation/installation of the TPM 2.0 Tools.|

-Application samples, documentation, and a lot of additional information from the the community is available at [www.letsTrust.de](https://www.letsTrust.de).
+Application samples, documentation, and a lot of additional information from the community are available at [www.letsTrust.de](https://www.letsTrust.de).

-To report your own examples and develop applications send an e-mail at **<support@pi3g.com>** or **<info@letstrust.de>**.
+To report your examples and develop applications send an e-mail at **<support@pi3g.com>** or **<info@letstrust.de>**.

 <!---## For check out the whole process, there was executed test using the